European chafer

-The European chafer (Amphimallon majale classified as Rhizotrogus majalis prior to Montreuil 2000) is a beetle of the family Scarabaeidae.
+The European chafer (Amphimallon majale; formerly classified as Rhizotrogus majalis) is a beetle of the family Scarabaeidae.
 Formerly found only in continental Europe, this invasive species is now found at temperate latitudes in North America.
 The large, white grubs of A. majale feed on the roots of most cool-latitude grasses, both wild and cultivated.
 This has made the European chafer an enemy of lawns.

 Description

 Imago

 Adult beetles are medium-sized, light reddish-brown, and approximately 13–14 mm long.
 Their pronotum features a narrow band of light-yellow setae and the underside of the thorax has similar coloured setae.
 The tip of the abdomen protrudes beyond the wing covers.
 Wing covers have longitudinal grooves.

 Larvae

 Larvae are white-coloured and C-shaped, with a yellow-brown head and six jointed legs.
 The raster has two distinct rows of small spines that diverge outward at the tip of the abdomen.
 Fully grown larvae are 20–23 mm long.